 Here you can find observations on the maritime world and all that it holds.
 With the globe 70% water, maritime events dominate our lives, from the essential trade patterns, to the crucial part that our watery planet plays governing and regulating climate.

 Where to start?
 Writing articles for publication, there is a need to describe what it was like being Master of a big windjammer.
 A challenging task, especially that none of us have had that privilege!
 However, a lifetime involved with ships, boats, and maritime affairs coupled with a bit of research gives a good feeling for this huge job.

 The constant need for fine judgement, especially with regard to shortening or setting sail was a paramount need.
 No Master got it right 100% with nature being so fickle.
-There are many examples of it going drastically wrong, one of the prime ones being the Preussen which stranded near Dover.
-The Master was a senior man and well respected by the Laeitz company, but he made a fatal decision.
-The company gave him another vessel.
+There are many examples of it going drastically wrong, one of the prime ones being the beautiful German 5 masted Preussen which stranded near Dover.
+She suffered the misfortune to collide with a cross channel vessel and the weather was also against her.
+The Master was a senior man and well respected by the Laeitz company, but he made a fatal decision how to proceed and made the wrong choice.
+After an enquiry, the company gave him another vessel.
 More later…..P.S.
 There are true first hand accounts of sailing ship travails in a book that I produced available for a modest £1.50 on this site under ‘books’.
 It is called appropriately enough, ” Sailing Ship Stories”.